danieldkato/hardware_tests/test_monitor/README.md

 ##TEST_MONITOR

 ###OVERVIEW:
-Python scripts for testing monitors intended to deliver visual psychophysical stimuli.
+Scripts for testing monitors intended to deliver visual psychophysical stimuli.
 Use to ensure that monitor, graphics card and connections are working and to characterize display properties like luminance, hue, etc.

 ###REQUIREMENTS:
-`python` >2.7
+* `python` >2.7
-`psychopy` module, available at http://www.psychopy.org/
+* `psychopy` module, available at http://www.psychopy.org/

 ###DESCRIPTION: